122nd Fighter Squadron: Air Defense mission

-In 1957, the 136th Fighter-Bomber Wing was transferred from TAC to Air Defense Command, being re-designated as an Air Defense Wing.
-The B-26s were sent to storage at Davis-Monthan AFB, Arizona (many would be later used in the Vietnam War as counter-insurgency aircraft), and the 122nd was re-designated as a Fighter-Interceptor Squadron on 1 June 1957.
-With the transfer to ADC, the 122nd was initially equipped with some obsolete F-80C-11 (modified F-80A to F-80C standards) Shooting Stars as an interim aircraft, receiving F-86D Sabre Interceptors in late 1957 and lastly the upgraded F-86L Sabre Interceptor at the end of the year with uprated afterburning engines and new electronics.
+In 1957, the 136th Fighter-Bomber Wing was transferred from TAC to Air Defense Command (ADC), being re-designated as an Air Defense Wing.
+The B-26s were sent to storage at Davis-Monthan Air Force Base, Arizona (many would be later used in the Vietnam War as counter-insurgency aircraft), and the 122nd was redesignated as a Fighter-Interceptor Squadron on 1 June 1957.
+With the transfer to ADC, the 122nd was initially equipped with some obsolete Lockheed F-80 Shooting Stars|(F-80As modified to F-80C standards) Shooting Stars as an interim aircraft, receiving North American F-86D Sabres in late 1957 and lastly the upgraded F-86L Sabre at the end of the year with uprated afterburning engines and new electronics.

-With the F-86L, the squadron was selected by Air Defense Command to man a runway alert program on full 24-hour basis – with armed jet fighters ready to "scramble" at a moment's notice.
+With the F-86L, the squadron was selected by ADC to man a runway alert program on full 24-hour basis – with armed jet fighters ready to "scramble" at a moment's notice.
 This event brought the squadron into the daily combat operational program of the USAF, placing it on "the end of the runway" alongside regular USAF-Air Defense Fighter Squadrons.

-In 1958, the 122nd was authorized to expand to a group level, and the 159th Fighter Interceptor Group was established by the National Guard Bureau on 1 April 1958.
-The 122nd FIS becoming the group's flying squadron.
-Other support squadrons assigned into the group were the 159th Headquarters, 159th Material Squadron (Maintenance), 159th Combat Support Squadron, and the 159th USAF Dispensary.
+In 1958, the 122nd was authorized to expand to a group level, and the 159th Fighter Interceptor Group was established on 1 April 1958.
+The 122nd becoming the group's flying squadron.
+Other support squadrons assigned into the group were the 159th Materiel Squadron, 159th Air Base Squadron, and the 159th USAF Dispensary.

-In July 1960, the 159th converted to the F-102 Delta Daggers.
+In July 1960, the 159th converted to the Convair F-102 Delta Daggers.
 In 1962, the 122nd Fighter-Interceptor Squadron was assigned to the Gulfport Combat Readiness Training Center, Mississippi, for six weeks of intensive flying training.
-Involved were 150 officers and airmen, including support elements from the 159th Consolidated Aircraft Maintenance Squadron, 159th Material Squadron and 159th Air Base Squadron.
+Involved were 150 officers and airmen, including support elements from the 159th Consolidated Aircraft Maintenance Squadron, 159th Supply Squadron and 159th Air Base Squadron.